 - A public-sector body that is established by or under provincial or territorial statute or by regulation or is wholly owned by province, territory, municipal or regional government and that provides municipal-type infrastructure services to communities; and

-- A not-for-profit organization.
+- An incorporated not-for-profit organization.

 Interested applicants are encouraged to contact the ACOA office nearest them to learn more about how to apply.